AhmedSaidCitak/Liman_Zabbix_API_Extension/README.md

     - Listing alerted triggers, used **extension.db** to select particular host
     - Deleting trigger (via Right Click)
     - Editing trigger (via Right Click)
+    - Adding **background color** of trigger severity level depending on its priority
 + All Alerted Triggers Tab
     - Listing all alerted triggers located in all hosts
+    - Adding **background color** of trigger severity level depending on its priority

 Ahmed Said Çıtak - Intern at HAVELSAN - June 2021